 Candidates are asked to identify student grouping strategies used within their lesson(s).
-While it is sometimes appropriate for part of a lesson to have the candidate talk while students sit individually, moving toward a student- or learner-centered lesson requires purposeful student interaction and engagement with their classmates.
-Cooperative or small group learning supports social-emotional development skills in addition to higher-order thinking skills.
+While it is sometimes appropriate for direct instruction as part of a lesson, candidates should be encouraged to move toward a student- or learner-centered lesson that requires purposeful student interaction and engagement with their classmates.
+Cooperative, collaborative, or small group learning supports social-emotional development skills in addition to higher-order thinking skills.
 For true benefits to occur with pairs or small groups, students must be taught specific discourse allowing for all to participate in the learning process.
+Intentional grouping allows students to take advantage of peer assets and diverse perspectives.
+Flexible grouping accounts for learner variability and changes throughout the lesson in response to learning goals and activities, student responses and engagement, and in-the-moment support needs.
 Authentic partner or group work is dependent upon students sharing resources and information; there must be a desired learning outcome for students to successfully interact in this manner.
 Elizabeth Cohen and colleagues at Stanford University developed Complex Instruction to achieve equity in the classroom.
 The goal of Complex Instruction is to facilitate academic success for all students through groupwork activities.

 IV.
-Adaptations and Accommodations
+Instructional Adaptations (Accommodations and/or Modifications)

-In both Cycle 1 and Cycle 2 of the CaITPA, candidates are asked to introduce their students in the Getting to Know Your Students Template.
-Here, candidates are asked about English learners, Standard English learners, and students with IEP or 504 plans or identified as GATE.
-Knowing this information helps candidates plan adaptations and accommodations based upon the assets and needs of the above identified students, in addition to students with different academic or social-emotional development abilities (who can be found in every classroom).
-Candidates need to clearly articulate what adaptations and accommodations, describing what candidates will do to support the range of learners in their class (e.g., English learners; students with IEPs or 504 plans, or identified GATE; students whose life experiences may result in the need for additional academic or emotional support) should be specific and unique to the assets/needs of their individual students; candidates should avoid generic responses such as "student will work with a partner" as this statement does not clearly explain how it benefits students in achieving the learning goals.
-Meeting the needs of individual learners appears in multiple rubrics; adaptations and accommodations should be addressed throughout all parts of each cycle.
+In both Cycle 1 and Cycle 2 of the CalTPA, candidates are asked to introduce their students in the Getting to Know Your Students Template.
+Here, candidates are asked about English learners and students with IEPs or 504 plans or identified as GATE.
+Knowing this information helps candidates plan adaptations (accommodations and/or modifications) based upon the assets and needs of the above identified students, in addition to students with different academic or social-emotional development abilities (who can be found in every classroom).
+Candidates need to clearly articulate what adaptations (accommodations and/or modifications) they plan to employ within their lesson(s) and why.
+Adaptations (accommodations and/or modifications) describing what candidates will do to support the range of learners in their class (e.g., English learners; students with IEPs or 504 plans, or identified GATE; students whose life experiences may result in the need for additional academic or emotional support) should be specific and unique to the assets/needs of their individual students; candidates should avoid generic responses such as "student will work with a partner," as this statement does not clearly explain how it benefits students in achieving the learning goals.
+Meeting the needs of individual learners appears in multiple rubrics; adaptations (accommodations and/or modifications) should be addressed throughout all parts of each cycle.